Retail Mobile Marketing: Creating a Strategy to Drive In-store Sales

 Step 3: Decide on a Single, Simple Message

-It is vital to keep your mobile marketing message as simple, clear, and straightforward as possible.
-Recent studies find that while Americans are spending an average of 4 hours and 30 minutes on their phones each day, the average attention span is down to 8 seconds.
-To reach consumers effectively, you have to get their attention quickly.
+Recent studies find that while Americans spend an average of 279 minutes on their phones daily, the average attention span is down to about 8.25 seconds.
+To reach consumers effectively, you have to get their attention quickly and concisely with a clear and simple message.

-Using customer needs as the basis for your messaging can be a driving force in ensuring your retail mobile marketing strategy is as effective as possible.
+Using customer needs as the basis for your messaging will ensure that your retail mobile marketing strategy is as effective as possible.

 That simple message, however, is only as effective as your marketing platforms.
 If your website isn’t optimized for mobile, you risk losing your customers’ interest because of a subpar experience, regardless of your message.

 One way to check if your website is mobile-friendly is Google’s Mobile-Friendly Test.
-All you have to do is enter your website’s URL to receive a full analytics report, with clear action items to address, in seconds.
+All you have to do is enter your website’s URL to receive a full analytics report in seconds, with clear action items to address.

 Step 4: Launch Your Mobile Marketing Campaign